-Use this article to figure out how to plan capacity and scaling when replicating on-premises VMware VMs and physical servers to Azure, with Azure Site Recovery.
+Use this article to figure out planning for capacity and scaling, when replicating on-premises VMware VMs and physical servers to Azure with Azure Site Recovery.

 How do I start capacity planning?

-Gather information about your replication environment by using the Azure Site Recovery Deployment Planner.
-This includes information about the number of virtual machines that are compatible and incompatible, disks per VM, and data churn per disk.
-It also covers the network bandwidth requirement, and required Azure infrastructure for successful replication and test failover.
+Gather information about your replication environment by running the Azure Site Recovery Deployment Planner for VMware replication.
+Learn more about this tool.
+You'll gather information about compatible and incompatible VMs, disks per VM, and data churn per disk.
+The tool also covers network bandwidth requirements, and the Azure infrastructure needed for successful replication and test failover.

 |Replication||Maximum daily change rate: A protected machine can only use one process server, and a single process server can handle a daily change rate up to 2 TB.
 Thus 2 TB is the maximum daily data change rate that’s supported for a protected machine.